jrdurandt/joltc-odin/README.md

 `odin run samples ballpit.odin`

 ## Usage
-After building, copy the shared library from `joltc-zig/zig-out/lib` (`libjoltc.so` linux/macos, `libjoltc.dll`) to the root path of your project (next the the executable).
+After building, copy the shared library from `joltc-zig/zig-out/lib` (`libjoltc.so` linux/macos, `joltc.dll`) to the root path of your project (next the the executable).

 Trying to get static libraries build with zig to work with odin to make this a easier process...

+## Issues
+Only tested on Linux (Pop!_OS 22.04).
+Leveraging Zig's cross-compile powers to build for Windows and macOS but NOT tested on those platforms.